-To protect the data on the cloud, it is required to examine the problems and risks related to them carefully.
-Also, it would help if you had complete control over the whereabouts of the data.
+To protect the data on the cloud, it is required to carefully examine the problems and risks related to them.
+Also, it would help if you had complete control over the data’s whereabouts.

-Here, we have highlighted the detailed set of information that guides you about the best practices that ensure cloud data security and address the related issues.
+Here, we have highlighted the detailed information that guides you about the best practices that ensure cloud data security and address the related issues.

-Knowing the Usability of Cloud and Related Risks
+- Knowing the Usability of the Cloud and Related Risks

-While planning out the security measures, it is vital to have complete knowledge about the type of data you are taking care of.
+While planning out the security measures, knowing the type of data you are taking care of is vital.
 In the initial phase, you must understand the state of your data and the potential risk.

-And by knowing the data, it means to understand the sensitivity of the data.
+And knowing the data means understanding the sensitivity of the data.
 By deploying a cloud monitoring service or using a tool that does so, you can achieve a lot of things:

 1. Detect the areas of the problem

-The riskiest situation for cloud is when data becomes the prey of theft and loss.
-You can use data classification engines that divide data and give a clear insight into the risks that data face.
+The riskiest situation for the cloud is when data becomes the prey of theft and loss.
+You can use data classification engines that divide data and give a clear insight into data risks.

 2. Study the flow of sensitive data

-There is no problem using sensitive data over the cloud, but you can monitor the flow of this data and who accesses it.
-You can supervise the permitted entities and limit access to particular data files.
+There is no problem using sensitive data over the cloud, but you can monitor this flow and who accesses it.
+You can supervise the legal entities and limit access to particular data files.